vianeyBE/CassBio.GWAS_Pipeline/README.md

 ### Usage

 ```R

 GAPIT3(phenofile, genofile, wdir, trait_list = NULL)

 ```

 ### Arguments

-- `phenofile`: Measurements or BLUPs of the traits.
-Rows are individuals, and columns are traits/variables.
+- `phenofile`: A database of genotypes/individuals (rows) and the trait's measurements or BLUPs (columns).
 - `genofile`: Genotype data in hapmap format.
 - `wdir`: A working directory where the function will create the folders for each trait.
 - `trait_list`: A vector with the trait's name.
 The default is `NULL`, which will use the full phenotype dataset.

 ### Details

-This function loads the required packages and data, then performs a GWAS analysis using the `GAPIT` function from the GAPIT3 package.
+This function loads the required packages and data, then performs a GWAS analysis using the `GAPIT` function from the `GAPIT3` package.
 It loops through each trait in `trait_list`, creating a new folder for each trait in the working directory and saving the results of the GWAS analysis for that trait in that folder.

 ### Examples

 ```R

 GAPIT3(phenofile = "my_phenotypes.csv", genofile = "my_genotypes.hmp", wdir = "my_results_folder", trait_list = c("Trait1", "Trait2", "Trait3"))

 ```

 This will perform a GWAS analysis using the phenotype data in `my_phenotypes.csv` and the genotype data in `my_genotypes.hmp`.
 It will create a new folder for each trait in the `trait_list` vector in the `my_results_folder` directory.

 ### Output

-The function will create a folder for each trait in the trait_list vector in the working directory.
+The function will create a folder for each trait in the `trait_list` vector in the working directory.
 In each folder, it will save the results of the GWAS analysis for that trait.
-For more information about GAPIT outputs, please check the official GAPIT documentation.
+For more information about `GAPIT` function outputs, please check the official `GAPIT3` package documentation.

 ### Dependencies